RagedUnicorn/wow-vanilla-pvpwarn/README.md

 Make sure to get the newest version of the Addon from the releases tab:

--- TODO path fixing [PVPWarn-Releases](https://github.com/RagedUnicorn/wow-pvpwarn/releases)
+[PVPWarn-Releases](https://github.com/RagedUnicorn/wow-pvpwarn/releases)

 > Note: If the Addon is not showing up in your ingame Addonlist make sure that the Addon is named `PVPWarn` in your Addons folder

 ## License

-Copyright (c) 2017 Michael Wiesendanger
+Copyright (c) 2018 Michael Wiesendanger

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: